Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Governing equations for elasto-plasticity

-We next consider a case for a purely elastic deformation.
-Obviously here the system could be trivially solved using $\bT = \bar{\bT}(\bB^e)$, however, we consider how the other equations in the system become equivalent to \cref{eq:systemQ} in the elastic limit, so the equations can be solved without a known elasticity equation.
-In the case $\bB^e = \bB$, \cref{eq:qdotBeL} becomes:
+Second, consider the case of elastic deformation with no plastic deformation.
+Here, the system could be trivially solved by inverting $ \bB^e = f(\bT)$, however, we consider how the other equations in the system become equivalent to \cref{eq:systemQ} in the elastic limit.
+Here, $\bB^e = \bB$ and \cref{eq:qdotBeL} becomes:

-Note the following relationship
+Note the following relationship:

-We now have
+We now have:

+where $\{\lambda_\bB^{(i)}\}$ are the eigenvalues of $\bB$.
+This is simply the expression for the rate of change of an eigenvector of $\bB$.
+I.e. for an arbitrary symmetric matrix $\bA$ which is smoothly changing in time, we have the following general expression for the derivatives of its eigenvectors $\{\bq_\bA^{(i)}\}$:

-This is simply the same as the expression for the rate of change of the eigenvector of $\bB$ (see \cref{eq:temp14}).
-Hence, choosing $\bq$ to be an eigenvector of $\bB$ will solve the equation and we can replace \cref{eq:qdotDW} with
+Hence, choosing $\bq$ to be an eigenvector of $\bB$ will solve the equation and we can replace \cref{eq:qdotDW} with:

-This directly reproduces the result in the elastic case.
+This directly reproduces the more simplified elastic case discussed in \cref{ssec:simplifiedequations}.

-Last, we consider the the visco-plastic case.
+Third, consider the case of pure plastic deformation.
 We take the limit of \cref{eq:qdotDW} as $\bF^e \rightarrow \bI$ indicating no elastic strain.
-Here all $\lambda^e_{\bB i} \rightarrow 1$ and the denominator of the first term on the right hand side approaches zero.
+Here all $\lambda^{(i)} \rightarrow 1$ and the denominator of the first term on the right hand side approaches zero.
 Hence, in order to satisfy the equation in the limiting case, the numerator must approach 0.
-Hence, we have
+Hence, we have: